lsst-tstn/tstn-019/helm.rst

 This chart (`ospl-config`) is responsible for ensuring the network interface for OpenSplice DDS communication is set to listen to the proper one on a Kubernetes cluster.
 The `multus` CNI provides the multicast interface on the Kubernetes cluster for the pods.
+The rest of the options deal with configuring the shared memory configuration the control system is using.
 The chart uses ConfigMap from the Kubernetes Config and Storage API to provide the `ospl.xml` file for all of the cluster's namespaces.

 .. list-table:: OSPL Configuration Chart YAML Configuration
    :widths: 15 25